Jammy2211/PyAutoLens/docs/general/configs.rst

 Configs
 =======

-The autolens workspace includes a set of configuration files that customize the behaviour of the non-linear searches, visualization and other aspects of **PyAutoLens**.
+**PyAutoLens** uses a number of configuration files that customize the default behaviour of the non-linear searches, visualization and other aspects of **PyAutoLens**.
 Here, we describe how to configure **PyAutoLens** to use the configs and describe every configuration file complete with input parameters.